noverde/serpens/README.md

 # serpens

-A set of Python utilities, recipes and snippets
+A set of Python utilities, recipes and snippets.

 - [SQS Utilities](#sqs-utilities)
 - [API Utilities](#api-utilities)